Icinga/icinga2/doc/6-configuring-icinga-2.md

       assign where host.name != "dsl-router"
     }

-This examples sets all service objects matching the assign condition into a dependency relation to the parent host object `dsl-router` as implicit child services.
+This example sets all service objects matching the assign condition into a dependency relation to the parent host object `dsl-router` as implicit child services.

 Service-to-Service-on-the-same-Host Dependency Example: